 An audit is a revision of proof.
 Businesses conduct audits to establish the existence, truth, or validity of the evidence or the logic used in the report that was presented by the accountant.

 Any non-business related expenses claimed as business expenses will raise a flag.
 Further, it can lead to an audit investigator to ask for proof related to the expense.
 This means you will have to show the invoices, all contracted purchases, and more to confirm the integrity of your claim.

-What do auditing expense reports involve?
+Why is auditing expense reports important?

 While auditing expense reports, there are some key flaggers you need to look out for.
 While the accurate expense claims can get a clean chit, you must identify the red flags.
 Here are some of the indicators of fraud you need to look out for:

 - Incorrect expenses: Employees may use many tricks to misreport false expenses.
 Stay wary of flagging such claims.